-Kirsten Vangsness is best known for her portrayal of the beloved character of FBI technical analyst, Penelope Garcia, on CBS's “Criminal Minds” and its spinoff series, “Criminal Minds: Suspect Behavior.”
-But, she is also very acclaimed for her work on the stage, which has earned her the Los Angeles Drama Critics Circle Natalie Schafer Award for best emerging comic actress, the 15 Minutes of Fem Best Actress Award, and a Garland Award for best actress for the West Coast premiere of Neil LaBute's Fat Pig at the Geffen Playhouse.
+Kirsten Vangsness is an actress and writer best known for her portrayal of the beloved FBI technical analyst, Penelope Garcia, on CBS's “Criminal Minds” and its spinoff series, “Criminal Minds: Suspect Behavior.”
+For her work on the stage, Kirsten has earned a Los Angeles Drama Critics' Circle Natalie Schafer Award, a 15 Minutes of Fem Best Actress Award and a Garland Award for her work in Neil LaBute's "Fat Pig" at the Geffen Playhouse.

 As a writer, Kirsten has created several plays and performance-art pieces, including her acclaimed one-woman show, "Mess."
 Kirsten still recognizes the formative impact of her time at CSSSA, and serves as a member of the CSSSA Foundation Advisory Board.